cockroachdb/docs/v2.0/restore.md

 #### `into_db`

 - **Description**: If you want to restore a table or view into a database other than the one it originally existed in, you can [change the target database](#restore-into-a-different-database).
-This is useful if you want to restore a table that currently exists, but don't want to drop it.
+This is useful if you want to restore a table that currently exists, but do not want to drop it.
 - **Key**: `into_db`
 - **Value**: The name of the database you want to use
 - **Example**: `WITH into_db = 'newdb'`

 #### `skip_missing_foreign_keys`

-- **Description**: If you want to restore a table with a foreign key but don't want to restore the table it references, you can drop the Foreign Key constraint from the table and then have it restored.
+- **Description**: If you want to restore a table with a foreign key but do not want to restore the table it references, you can drop the Foreign Key constraint from the table and then have it restored.
 - **Key**: `skip_missing_foreign_keys`
 - **Value**: *No value*
 - **Example**: `WITH skip_missing_foreign_keys`